Blood And Wine (Shadow)

 Early results are very promising however I must admit.
 Not only that, but the straps are really easy to use and it is much faster to put them on than the more tight Oxfords.
 Perfect when you are in a hurry.

 Update 2-11-2018: I docked off a point since I got some heel pain on my left foot after the first wear.
-Very minor and it since has almost gone away.
+Very minor and it since has gone away.

 Quality – 9/10

 I inspected the shoes on delivery and also later at my home.
 The shoes are a work of art.
-The leather feels softer or smoother than the Loake 1880 but the Carlos Santos is on a whole new level when it comes to colouring.
+The leather feels softer or smoother than the Loake 1880 but the Carlos Santos is on a whole new level when it comes to coloring.
 If the Loake is a WV Golf, the Santos is a WV Golf GTi.

 From the little details inside the shoe, to the sole and the stitching, everything was almost perfect.
 There is a tiny little scuff on the side of one of the soles but the stitching is perfect.
 I am looking forward to seeing how well the buckle will hold up.